reefactor/brainfood_reference/README.md

 > [Nanos gigantum humeris insidentes](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants)

 > [Nothing comes from nothing](https://en.wikipedia.org/wiki/Nothing_comes_from_nothing)

+> There is only one good, knowledge, and one evil, ignorance.
+> -- Socrates

 > I believe in the discipline of mastering the best that other people have ever figured out.
 I don't believe in just sitting down and trying to dream it all up yourself.
 Nobody's that smart
 > -- Charles Munger